ctesta-oneillmsft/claribi/Instructions/Labs/00/README.md

-# Module 0 - Lab environment setup
+# Module 0 - Lab environment setup with a pre-installed virtual machine

 Time to complete: 56 minutes